Donnie Elliott

-Donald Glenn Elliott (born September 20, 1968) is a former right-handed Major League Baseball relief pitcher who played from 1994 to 1995 for the San Diego Padres.
+Donald Glenn Elliott (born September 20, 1968) is an American former right-handed Major League Baseball relief pitcher who played from 1994 to 1995 for the San Diego Padres.
 He is and weighed 190 pounds at the time.

 Philadelphia Phillies

 Prior to being drafted by the Philadelphia Phillies in the seventh round of the 1987 draft, Elliott attended Deer Park High School and then San Jacinto College.
 He began his professional career in 1988, as a starting pitcher.
 Pitching for the Martinsville Phillies, he went 4–2 with a 3.66 ERA, striking out 77 batters in 59 innings pitched that season.

 In 1989, he pitched for the Batavia Clippers and Spartanburg Phillies, going a combined 6–4 with a 1.88.

 Splitting the 1991 season between the Spartanburg Phillies and Clearwater Phillies, Elliott went a combined 11–9 with a 3.25 ERA.
 In a June game against the Sumpter Flyers Elliott struck out a franchise record 17 in 7 2/3 innings.
 The 17 strikeouts were a Spartanburg franchise record and the most of any minor league pitcher in 1991.
 On December 9, he was drafted by the Seattle Mariners in the Rule 5 draft, however he was returned to the Phillies on April 1, 1992.